Neuroprobe: Evaluating Intracranial Brain Responses to Naturalistic Stimuli: Approach

 \paragraph{The BrainTreebank dataset} Neuroprobe uses the raw data from the BrainTreebank \citep{wang2024braintreebanklargescaleintracranial}, a publicly available dataset released under a CC BY 4.0 license.
 The BrainTreebank is a large-scale dataset of intracranial electrophysiological recordings (stereoelectroencephalography; sEEG) collected while 10 human subjects (5 male, 5 female, ages 4–19; Supplementary Table \ref{tab:per-subject-overview}) watched a total of 26 Hollywood movies (Supplementary Table \ref{tab:per-movie-overview}).
 Electrode placements vary between patients, determined solely by the clinical needs of each neurosurgical patient, and are shown in Supplementary Figure \ref{fig:localizer}.
 Spanning 43 hours of neural activity, the dataset aligns recorded brain signals with transcribed and manually corrected speech, word onsets, and universal dependency parses across the 223,068 words in 38,572 sentences.

 \paragraph{Decoding tasks} We use the movie annotations and the alignment with the corresponding neural data to create a suite of 15 visual, audio, and language decoding tasks (Supplementary~\Cref{decoding_tasks}).
 For every task, the input consists of a 1-second interval of neural data, starting at each word onset.
+We found the results to be robust to jitter of the window start between -0.375-0.125s (Supplementary~\Cref{fig:robustness_jitter}).
 The annotation label is the target output.
 We formalize all of the tasks as binary classification by thresholding the labels according to their percentile in the full distribution of that type of annotation.
 For example, for the GPT2 Surprisal task, the positive label corresponds to surprisal annotations above the 75\%th percentile of the distribution within a session, and the negative label to the values below the 25\%th percentile.
+Moving beyond only binary tasks, we also offer the Multiclass version of Neuroprobe with the same 15 tasks (Supplementary~\Cref{table:neuroprobe_features_multiclass}).
 For non-scalar labels (such as part of speech of the word) we pick a main target class (i.e. \textit{Verb} for the part of speech task), and formulate the task as one-versus-rest classification.
 Since we are studying realistic language processing with naturalistic stimuli, there are pre-existing relationships between the tasks in the movies.
 However, we found that these relations are actually very weak, (see Supplementary~\Cref{fig:task_correlations}); the average correlation between tasks is $r=0.12\pm0.02$, averaged across all subjects and sessions.
 For more details, please see Supplementary~\Cref{decoding_tasks}.